 My journey has taken me to the outer limits of my own as I reached out for the hand of God, took hold of it firmly and allowed him to light my path.
 I found myself placing my own desires on the back burner and allowing the Holy Spirit to lead and guide me as I embarked on a journey that was most certainly all about God’s call on my life, which was to be a light in the lives of children and their families throughout the past two decades of my life.

-Most recently, I retired from the classroom in the traditional sense and was again summoned by the Lord to do something out of the norm.
+Most recently, I retired from the classroom in the traditional sense.
+I was enjoying my job and had just completed some further online courses for teachers, but found myself suddenly summoned again by the Lord to do something out of the norm.
 In the midst of being on top of my career, I resigned from teaching and was called to homeschool my youngest two children.
 Though I was at the top of the pay scale, had been awarded numerous awards and was most recently selected as a Master Teacher for the state of Ohio, it was time to move on.
 Of course, I do not know how long this season shall last, but I have found that obedience is necessary when you are living in your purpose having been divinely inspired to do the will of God.
 I can see how God must see us, view us as I parent.
 Sometimes I hear myself say something to my children, and I think, “This must be how the Lord feels when I…(fill in the blank).”
 I have witnessed my oldest daughter surpass me already in numerous ways and I am so thoroughly delighted in how she is also being used by the Lord.
 She has a heart for Christ and desires to do well in this world for others and had she not witnessed much of what she and I went through as a single parent–she may not have been inspired to pursue those things that she is now.

 What has been your greatest lesson?